dylan-chong/engr201-assignments/Final Report.md

 The emotion causes the reader to react online, for example, by sharing the article with others and commenting on the article.
-This interaction with the fake content tells Facebook's algorithm to display more similar, fake articles on the user's feed, feeding cycle [@nprWhy].
+This interaction with the fake content increases its popularity, and tells Facebook's algorithm to suggest more similar, fake articles on the user's feed, feeding cycle [@nprWhy].

 # Recommendations